BryantLabUW/Caenorhabditis_RNAseq_Browser/README.md

 ### www
 Static files that can be interactively downloaded within the *Caenorhabditis* RNA-seq Browser environment.

+### Preprocessing
+Contains pre-processing scripts used to generate the files used in the browser.

 ## App Setup & Deployment
 To access a stable deployment of the *Caenorhabditis* RNA-seq Browser Web App, please visit:   [hallemlab.shinyapps.io/strongyloides_rnaseq_browser/](https://hallemlab.shinyapps.io/Strongyloides_RNAseq_Browser/)